How to install Canonical Kubernetes with DISA STIG hardening

 sudo usg audit disa_stig

-The following command applies rule [V-270714] which will cause issues using accounts with an empty password to access your machine.
+The following command applies rule V-270714, which will prevent using accounts with empty passwords to access this machine.

 To automatically apply the recommended hardening changes: